Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Marlins have a record of 3-1.
+- In five games as the favorite over the last 10 matchups, the Marlins have a record of 4-1.

 - In their last 10 games with a total, the Marlins and their opponents are 6-4-0 when it comes to hitting the over.